PrekshaShah760/Budget-Sales-Analysis/README.md

 Sales Trends: Sales boomed in 2016.

+Maximum Profit Trends: Maximum profit earned in the months of June, November, and December

 Profit Source: Major profit comes from the Bike category.

 Profitable Regions: High profit is earned from the United States and Australia.